CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 $$
 where $\alpha_i$ is $\gamma_i \over \sigma^X_i $ and $\beta_i$ is $\lambda_i -\mu_i * \gamma_i / \sigma_i^X$.

-Thus, we can fuse BatchNorm into Convolution's weight.
-As a result, we can get equation as belows:
+We can see that BatchNorm can be fused into Convolution's weight.
+As a result, we have:
 $$
 \begin{align}
 \\